chazzka/clanekcathedral/clanek.md

 This means, that if the dataset contains observations which look like anomalies but are still valid, the performance of unsupervised outlier detection in such case is usually unsatisfactory.

 ### Unsupervised methods
-The above leads us to consider an anomaly detection algorithms.
+The above leads us to consider anomaly detection algorithms.
 Outlier detection methods are famous unsupervised methods.
 Unsupervised in this context means, that we do not need any kind of pre-labeled data.
 The data are passed to the algorithm as they are.
 Note that some preprocessing may be needed, depending on the specific algorithm.